Industry

 How do you handle multi-EIN consolidation in HCM?

 Carefully.
-Multi-EIN consolidation has tax, compliance, and benefit-eligibility implications that don't show up in the demo.
-We design the payroll architecture so the operational view consolidates (one workforce, one HCM) while the underlying legal-entity structure stays intact.
+Multi-EIN consolidation has tax, compliance, and benefit-eligibility implications that don't surface in the demo.
+We design the payroll architecture so the operational view consolidates (one workforce, one HCM) while the legal-entity structure stays intact.
 Tax filings remain separate by EIN.
-Benefit plans align where they should and diverge where regulations require.
-The architecture decisions are best made at implementation, not retrofitted.
+State-level reporting (state unemployment, state disability, state withholding) flows correctly when employees move between EINs through internal transfer or mergers and acquisitions.
+Benefit plans align where the parent organization wants common eligibility and diverge where regulations require entity-specific plans.
+Workforce reporting consolidates at the corporate level for headcount and FTE metrics while preserving entity-level granularity for audit.
+Architecture decisions are best made at implementation.
+Retrofitting EIN structure post-go-live is materially harder than getting it right the first time.

 How do you support long-term managed services for manufacturing operations?